niluwin/coursera-deep-learning-specialization/C1 - Neural Networks and Deep Learning/Notes/Readme.md

 ### Why do you need non-linear activation functions?

-- If we removed the activation function from our algorithm that can be called linear activation function.
+- If we removed the activation function from our algorithm that can be called linear activation function or identity activation function.
 - Linear activation function will output linear activations
   - Whatever hidden layers you add, the activation will be always linear like logistic regression (So its useless in a lot of complex problems)
 - You might use linear activation function in one place - in the output layer if the output is real numbers (regression problem).
 But even in this case if the output value is non-negative you could use RELU instead.